header

 HISTORICAL:

-During the Hundred Days, it was assigned to the 2nd Cavalry Corps under General Exelmans, in Stroltz's Dragoon division of Burthe's brigade.
-It fought at Fleurus on June 15, at Ligny on June 16, at Perwez on June 17, and at Wawre under Marshal Grouchy on June 18.
-It retreated to Paris, and on July 1, 1815, it engaged in combat at Velizy.
+During the Hundred Days, it was part of the 2nd Cavalry Corps under General Exelmans, in Stroltz's Dragons division of Burthe's brigade.
+It fought at Fleurus on June 15, at Ligny on June 16, at Perwez on June 17, and at Wavre under Marshal Grouchy on June 18.
+It retreated to Paris, engaging in a battle at Velizy on July 1, 1815.

-The regiment would be reestablished in 1855 under the name of the Empress's Dragoon Regiment.
+The regiment would be reestablished in 1855 under the name of the regiment of the Empress's Dragons.

 Reference : 27478